 While threats continue to linger, it is not impossible for investors who are new to the aviation space to properly manage their risk based on expert advice and reliable data.
 If airline profits rise to $38.5 billion in 2018 as IATA predicts, the industry may be celebrating another year of expansion and success in 12 months’ time.

-When you’re ready to add aviation to your portfolio, our award-winning Ascend Consultancy can provide personalized guidance and access to performance benchmarks, such as the Aircraft Return Index, > Start looking at your options from a new angle.
+When you’re ready to add aviation to your portfolio, our award-winning Ascend Consultancy can provide personalized guidance and access to performance benchmarks, such as the Aircraft Return Index.